apognu/gocal/README.md

  * `StrictModeFailEvent` - skip the current event
  * `StrictModeFailAttribute` - skip parsing of the failing attribute, set the `Valid` attribute of the event to `false`

+### Duplicate attribute behavior

+The behavior when an attribute is duplicated can be customized with the `Duplicate.Mode` field.
+The default is to follow the configured strict mode behavior, but you can relax those rule by instructing `Gocal` to keep either the first or last value.

+ * `DuplicateModeFailStrict`
+ * `DuplicateModeKeepFirst`
+ * `DuplicateModeKeepLast`

 ## Limitations

 I do not pretend this abides by [RFC 5545](https://tools.ietf.org/html/rfc5545), this only covers parts I needed to be parsed for my own personal use.
 Among other, most property parameters are not handled by the library, and, for now, only the following properties are parsed: